camunda-community-hub/camunda-7-to-8-migration/backend-diagram-converter/webapp/README.md

 ### Frontend

 The frontend is self-explanatory.
-You upload .bpmn Files and then click either **check** or **convert**.
+You upload .bpmn Files and then click either **Check** or **Convert and download**.

-**check** will allow you to review all infos, tasks and warnings directly in the browser.
+**Check** will allow you to review all infos, tasks and warnings directly in the browser.

-**convert** will download you the converted .bpmn Files that consists of all the infos, tasks and warnings you have seen in the browser as well.
+**Convert and download** will download you the converted .bpmn Files that consists of all the infos, tasks and warnings you have seen in the browser as well.

 ### Rest API